nickgnd/dotfiles/README.md

 This will clone the repo and symlink all dotfiles, launch agents and sublime settings.

+## usage

+### dotfiles

+Configs for:
+* git
+* gemrc (install gems without rdoc)
+* zsh

-## backups
+### backups

+Automated task watching for mounting of harddrive to backup local Dropbox folder:

-'backup.plist' handles the backup process: plugging in an external harddrive will open up iTerm2 and prompt for a yes or know to perform the backup process - 'backup.sh' will sync the user's dropbox folder to the external harddrive with rsync.
+'backup.plist' handles the backup process: plugging in an external harddrive will open up iTerm2 and prompt for a yes or now to perform the backup process - 'backup.sh' will sync the user's dropbox folder to the external harddrive with rsync.

+### Terminal / iTerm setup

+Terminal: import profile from 'util/terminal'

+iTerm2: set preferences path to '~/dotfiles/util/iterm2'

 ## setup system from scratch